Some Information on Paul Mills

 reputation of bringing projects in on time and on budget!

-Paul has recently released a CD of his own work.
-Details at www.paulmills.ca.
+Paul has released one CD of his own work.
+Details at http://borealisrecords.com/products-page/paul-mills/the-other-side-of-the-glass/.

 Paul also does graphic design for CD packaging.